Where DTM sits on the GT3 cost ladder and why it matters

 - Stronger gravitational pull from manufacturers without full works backing

+This is not mismanagement.
+The format is working as designed.
 DTM is not expensive because GT3 has failed.
-It is expensive because it is asking GT3 to behave like a factory sprint formula while still wearing customer racing clothes.
+It is expensive because it asks GT3 to act like a factory sprint formula while still presenting as customer racing.

 The endurance contrast